Argentina travel insurance

 Activity and adventure travel insurance

 One-off activities are often covered under your standard travel insurance.
 While an organised tour visiting the Iguazu Falls should be ok, a hiking holiday in Patagonia may not be.
-Check to see if you need extra cover for activities involving increased risk.
+Check to see if you need extra cover, like trekking insurance for activities involving increased risk.

 Cover varies from provider to provider, so there’s no definitive list of what requires extra cover.
 This is why it's important to check with your insurer that what you have planned is covered.
 Not having the right cover for excluded activities could mean a hefty bill which you can't claim for.